StochasticCactus/CactusPlot/README.md

 ## 📖 About

+CactusPlot is a lightweight XMGRACE-style plotting application.
+It allows you to create simple, clean, and customizable plots with minimal effort.

 This project started as a quick attempt to solve a small problem of mine.
 I don’t know much Rust (to be honest: close to nothing), and the initial version was generated almost entirely by AI.